-Doctoral students (also called "Ph.D. students") in our program are encouraged to design an individually meaningful course of study within the larger context of our field.
+Doctoral students in our program are encouraged to design an individually meaningful course of study within the larger context of our field.
 Opportunities for doing this are available through coursework, research with faculty members, and independent research and study.
 Students in the department's Ph.D. program select a series of modules in organizational behavior, strategic management, human resource management, organizational theory, and research methods.
 Students develop additional focus and expertise through collaboration on research papers with individual faculty members.
 Ph.D. students typically have one or more publications prior to graduation.